CalebTalley2024/GPT_Toy_Tutor/README.md

 #### Extremely Minor/ Neglibible
 - having way to deal with name conflicts ( unlikely now because we are using a student's full name as opposed to just first name)

+### Things to remember
+- tighten security for MongoDB for deployment if necessary